ngxs/store/docs/concepts/state.md

 }
 ```

-The `feedAnimal` function has one argument called `StateContext`.
+The `feedAnimals` function has one argument called `ctx` with a type of `StateContext<ZooStateModel>`.
 This
-context state has a slice pointer and a function to set the state.
+context state has a slice pointer and a function exposed to set the state.
 It's important
 to note that the `getState()` method will always return
 the freshest state slice from the global store each time it is accessed.
 This
 ensures that when we're performing async operations the state